 “The future of our islands depends on preserving our native species and protection of our watershed,” Dustin said.
 “The garden features different zones to showcase plants for ethnobotanical uses, including kapa and lei making, and native species that we need to raise awareness about through education, such as protecting ʻōhiʻa lehua from the spread of rapid ʻōhiʻa death.”

-The Sustainable Living Institute of Maui Community Garden was supported by Community Work Day, the Department of Water Supply, Ulupono Initative, and the Frost Family Foundation!
+The Sustainable Living Institute of Maui Community Garden was originally supported by Community Work Day, the Department of Water Supply, Ulupono Initative, and the Frost Family Foundation!

 1. Food Security: Increase food security in Maui County.
 Food security in Hawaii is of utmost importance to the Maui community as Maui is ~90% dependent on food imports for its food supply

 2. Community Empowerment: Serve as a center for faculty and students to grow their own food, learn about sustainable agriculture, and bridge different areas of the community together.

 3. Education: Provide students with hands-on tools for learning about sustainable agriculture and how to grow their own food.
 The garden will be integrated into areas of relevant curriculum.

 4. Farm-to-School: Create a pathway for produce to more easily enter into the school food systems to support the health of the students, staff, and faculty.